gn36/phpbb-ext-firstpostedit/README.md

-# phpBB 3.1 Extension - gn36 - Allow edit first post
+# phpBB 3.1 Extension - gn36 - Customize first post edit permissions

+This Extension allows differenciating editing permissions for the first post.
+It also allows bypassing the max edit time setting for the first or all posts on a per-forum basis.

 ## Installation